 - For a small town which isn't that touristy, there are actually quite a few gringo-centric restaurants scattered around the centre - lots of pizza and pasta options in particular.
 For hostel cooking, your best bet is the market and the small shops outside it.

 - We stayed at Hostal Cnl.
 Pedro Arraya, which was a very basic family-run place, but it had a small kitchen and basic wi-fi (both of which aren't easy to find in Bolivia's hostels).
 We paid 80B for a private double (toilet paper not included!).
-It's on Avenida Pedro Arraya, which is only a few minutes from the bus station (out the exit and turn right) and is on the same street as a few other hostels, including the Lonely Planet pick.
-There are plenty other hostels around the town, but we didn't check them out.
+It's on Avenida Pedro Arraya, which is only a few minutes from the bus station (out the exit and turn right) and is on the same street as a few other hostels.
+Although there aren't many hostels available on-line, the most popular option if you would like to book in advance is is La Torre.